 - 1 cup maple candied pumpkin seeds recipe above

 Preheat the oven to 350 degrees F. Line cookie sheets with parchment paper.
-(This recipe makes 4 dozen cookies so I lined two baking sheets and just put them in the freezer in between batches to ensure they were room temperature.)
+(This recipe makes 4 dozen cookies so I lined two baking sheets and just ran under cold water in between batches to ensure they were room temperature.)

 Bake for about 14 minutes, rotating halfway through.